AudioBible/AudioBible/README.md

 Why the need for Government?
 God is the only one who is omnipotent!
 Satan can be only at one place at any time!
 Therefore Satan uses Government, Technology and other ways to be in multiple places at one time!
 Everything else is lies!

+I'm not judging you!
+I'm just being observant and notifying you of how bamboozled you have been by the Satanic system!
+I was also bamboozled!
+I'll admin they had me for many years!
+For almost 40 years of my life I believed their BS lies!

 Don't just believe me!
 Do the research!
 I created this site so it would be easier for you to get started doing the research you could do without this site!
 I have time to do research, maybe you don't, that's why this site is here!
 Please help spread awareness!

 I'll be updating this site to be a lot better as soon as I figure out a good look and a better way to manage the content.
 This works for now!
 Don't ever judge anything by its appearance!
 The news will tell you many people died, with a smile on their face!